tidy-finance/website/docs/41_difference_in_differences.md

 ## Panel regressions

-The Paris Agreement is a legally binding international treaty on climate change.
+The PA is a legally binding international treaty on climate change.
 It was adopted by 196 Parties at COP 21 in Paris on 12 December 2015 and entered into force on 4 November 2016.
-The Paris Agreement obliges developed countries to support efforts to build clean, climate-resilient futures.
+The PA obliges developed countries to support efforts to build clean, climate-resilient futures.
 One may thus hypothesize that adopting climate-related policies may affect financial markets.
 To measure the magnitude of this effect, we first run an OLS regression without fixed effects where we include the `treated`, `post_period`, and `polluter` dummies, as well as the bond-specific characteristics `log_offering_amt` and `time_to_maturity`.
 This simple model assumes that there are essentially two periods (before and after the PA) and two groups (polluters and non-polluters).
-Nonetheless, it should indicate whether polluters have higher yields following the Paris Agreement compared to non-polluters.\index{Regression!Yields}\index{Regression!Panel}
+Nonetheless, it should indicate whether polluters have higher yields following the PA compared to non-polluters.\index{Regression!Yields}\index{Regression!Panel}

 The second model follows the typical DD regression approach by including individual (`cusip_id`) and time (`month`) fixed effects.
 In this model, we do not include any other variables from the simple model because the fixed effects subsume them, and we observe the coefficient of our main variable of interest: `treated`.